lukuenya/saturneLab/README.md

 # Saturne Lab Website

-A modern, responsive, multilingual website for Saturne Lab - a data science consultancy based in the Democratic Republic of Congo.
+A modern, responsive, multilingual website for Saturne Lab - empowering digital transformation through data analytics, software development, and economic intelligence in the Democratic Republic of Congo.
 Built with Next.js 15, TypeScript, and Tailwind CSS.

 ## 🚀 Features